Leveraging Contact Network Information in Clustered Randomized Studies of Contagion Processes: Simulation Study

 \subsection{Contagion Process}

-We simulate a contagion process operating on the collection of networks \cite{pastorsatorras2015} by employing a stochastic compartmental \emph{SI} (susceptible-infectious) model \cite{anderson1992book}, shown in Algorithm 1. $S\%$ of all nodes are initially selected to be affected by the contagion process (capable of transmitting) at random across all study networks $i=1,...,m$.
-After initiation, affected node $j$ in network $i$ selects $q_{ij}$ of their $k_{ij}$ neighbors at random and transmit to them with probability $p_0$, where $q_{ij}$ is the node's \emph{affectivity}, which may vary between $0$ and $k_{ij}$.
-Zhou \emph{et al.} showed that the properties of spreading processes on networks can depend strongly on affectivity \cite{zhou2006}.
-Unit affectivity and degree affectivity occur when an individual attempts to affect either one partner (selected at random) or all partners, respectively.
-(Illustrative diagrams of the contagion process over time are given in Section 1 of supplementary material.)
+We simulate a contagion process \citep{pastorsatorras2015} by employing a stochastic compartmental \emph{SI} (susceptible-infectious) model \citep{anderson1992book}, shown in Algorithm 1.
+Initially, $S\%$ of all nodes are selected to be affected by the contagion process (capable of transmitting) at random across all study clusters/networks $i=1,...,m$.
+After initiation, affected node $j$ in network $i$ selects $z_{ij}$ of their $k_{ij}$ neighbors at random and transmits to them with probability $p_0$, where $z_{ij}$ is the node's \emph{affectivity}, which may vary between $0$ and $k_{ij}$.
+Zhou \emph{et al.} showed that the properties of spreading processes on networks can depend strongly on affectivity \citep{zhou2006}.
+Unit affectivity and degree affectivity occur when an individual attempts to affect either one partner (selected at random) or all partners, respectively, per unit time.
+(Illustrative diagrams of the contagion process over time are given in Section 1 of the Supplementary Material.)
 This process is repeated until $B\%$ of the population is affected by contagion, which defines the baseline, or earliest time an infection is assumed to be observed, and can be included in the estimation procedure without risk of bias in the exposure effect estimate.
-Half of the clusters are exposed ($A_i=1$) and half unexposed ($A_i=0$) and the probability of assignment depends on a single confounder.
-The contagion process continues for $T$ time steps with a probability to infect $p_0$ for unexposed clusters and $p_1$ for exposed clusters.
+Half of the clusters are exposed ($A_i=1$) and half unexposed ($A_i=0$), at random.
+The contagion process continues for $T$ time steps with a per-infected-node probability to infect a susceptible network neighbor $p_0$ in unexposed clusters and $p_1$ in exposed clusters.
 The contagion process ends at time $T$.

-{ \textbf{Algorithm 2: Stochastic Compartmental Contagion Process}}
+{ \textbf{Algorithm 1: Stochastic Compartmental Contagion Process}}